withastro/docs/src/pages/en/guides/cms/storyblok.md

 ### Creating a blok library

 To create Bloks, go to the Storyblok app and click on the **Block Library** tab.
-Click on <kbd>+ New blok</kbd> button and create the following Bloks:
+Click on the <kbd>+ New blok</kbd> button and create the following Bloks:

 1. `blogPost` - A content type Blok with the following fields:
     - `title` - A text field